nikolaDrljaca/extractor/docs/AppStructure.md

 They might not be the most optimal or industry standard, but they have been chosen because they work or the authors know how to work with them.

+These ideas are inspired by Adams page [here](https://github.com/AdamMc331/TOA/blob/development/documentation/Architecture.md).
+Give the page a read as most this are applicable to this architecture as well.

 ## Architecture

 Overall, the application takes a mix of a layered and 'clean' architecture decisions, with some